OMAC (comics): The OMAC Project

 The OMACs are cyborgs, human bodies transformed by a virus into living machines to assassinate any and all beings with superpowers.
-The virus was created from Brainiac-13's nanotechnology, which had been acquired by the U.S. Department of Defense and Lexcorp, and was then secretly introduced into general vaccine supplies.
-The OMACs are featured in the mini-series The OMAC Project that leads up to the Infinite Crisis series.
+The virus was created from Brainiac 13's nanotechnology, which had been acquired by the U.S. Department of Defense and Lexcorp, and was then secretly introduced into general vaccine supplies.
+The OMACs are featured in the mini-series The OMAC Project, one of several preludes to the series Infinite Crisis.

 Brother MK I

-The new OMACs are controlled by the Brother MK I satellite.
-Brother MK I was created by Batman and programmed by Pseudopersons, Inc., scientist Buddy Blank, who in this retelling of the story is a partner of Wayne Industries.
-Its sole purpose was to gather data on all metahumans, both villain and hero.
+The new OMACs are controlled by Brother MK I, a satellite that was created by Batman, programmed by Buddy Blank, and designed to gather data on metahumans.
 Batman had grown distrustful of metahumans after remembering that the Justice League altered his memories following an altercation with Doctor Light in Identity Crisis.
-Alexander Luthor Jr. later gave the satellite sentience as part of his plans.
-Maxwell Lord, promoted to the top rank of Checkmate, subverted the original mission of the Brother MK I satellite by inculcating a fear and suspicion of all metahumans.
-The first OMAC test subject was renamed "Buddy Blank", after the scientist who programmed the satellite.
+Alexander Luthor Jr. later gives the satellite sentience as part of his plans.
+Maxwell Lord, promoted to the top rank of Checkmate, subverts the original mission of the Brother MK I satellite by inculcating a fear and suspicion of all metahumans.